docker-mailserver/docker-mailserver/docs/content/config/environment.md

-# Environment
+---

-## Variables
+title: Environment Variables
+# hide:
+#   - toc # Hide Table of Contents for this page
+---

+!!! info
-1. Values in **bold** are the default values.
-2. If an option doesn't work as documented here, check if you are running the latest image.
+    Values in **bold** are the default values.
+If an option doesn't work as documented here, check if you are running the latest image.
 The current `master` branch corresponds to the image `mailserver/docker-mailserver:edge`.

-### Assignments

 #### General

+##### OVERRIDE_HOSTNAME

+- empty => uses the `hostname` command to get the mail server's canonical hostname
+- => Specify a fully-qualified domainname to serve mail for.
+This is used for many of the config features so if you can't set your hostname (e.g. you're in a container platform that doesn't let you) specify it in this environment variable.

 ##### DMS_DEBUG